Last Updated on May 23, 2024

 The tenant, in return, has the opportunity to respond and present any defenses they have, either in writing or in person to the court.

-They are given the opportunity to remedy the situation by paying the past due rents, attorney fees, and court costs before a judgment is entered.
+They are given the opportunity to remedy the situation by paying the past due rent, attorney fees, and court costs before a judgment is entered.
 There are a few defenses a tenant may be able to show that could prevent an eviction from going through.

 The tenant has a right to a trial if the court finds that the tenant MAY have a defense or valid counterclaim.
-Evidence and testimony is given, and either a judge or (if requested by the tenant at the first appearance before a judge) a jury.
+Evidence and testimony are given, and either a judge or (if requested by the tenant at the first appearance before a judge) a jury.

 And then a verdict is made.